vivsoftorg/enbuild-mcp-server/README.md

         Transport type (stdio or sse) (default "stdio")
 ```

+You can also set the following environment variables instead of using command-line flags:
+- `ENBUILD_API_TOKEN`: API token for ENBUILD
+- `ENBUILD_BASE_URL`: Base URL for the ENBUILD API

 ### Registering with Amazon Q

 To use this MCP server with Amazon Q, add it to your Amazon Q configuration: